Blendify/blender-manual/blender_docs/manual/sequencer/sequencer/properties/adjust.rst

 Display Waveform
    Display an approximate waveform of the sound file inside of the sound strip.
-   The waveform reflects strip volume and it's animation using :doc:`keyframes </animation/keyframes/introduction>` Mono
+   The waveform reflects strip volume and it's animation using :doc:`keyframes </animation/keyframes/introduction>`.
+Mono
-   Mixdown all audio channels into single one
+   Mixdown all audio channels into a single one.